jarechalde/SDA-Project/README.md

 First we will start by setting up the hadoop cluster, for this project we will create 4 instances, and configure them as it follows.

-We will create on Google Cloud Platform 4 instances that will serve as master and slave nodes for our project.
-We created 4 instances each one of them having 1 vCore and 4 GB of RAM, and 500GB of disk each one, due to the limitation of 2TB inside a project.
-Ths instances will be running Ubuntu 16.04 LTS
+We created on Google Cloud Platform 4 instances that will serve as master and slave nodes for our project.
+Each one of them has 1 vCore and 4 GB of RAM, and 500GB of disk each one, due to the limitation of 2TB inside a project on Google Cloud Platform policies.
+Ths instances will be running Ubuntu 16.04 LTS.

+The proccess of setting up the cluster is listed below, in case some step should be executed on all the instances it will be indicated by *ALL*, in case it only needs to be executed on the master node, it will be indicated by *Master*.

 ## 1. Installing java [ALL]

-First we will need to install java.
+First we need to install java.

 ```
 [1] sudo apt-get update